seanmayer/seanmayer/README.md

 ![plot](./obi-gif.gif)

-👋 Well hello there, I'm Sean - a passionate software engineer with recent experience in Java, Spring Boot, JavaScript, ReactJS, Docker, Kubernetes, Helm, AWS and more.
-I love building scalable microservices.
+👋 I'm Sean, a software engineer proficient in Java, Spring Boot, JavaScript, ReactJS, Docker, Kubernetes, Helm, and AWS.
+I have diverse programming knowledge, including .NET Xamarin, PHP (Laravel Framework), and Python.

-Throughout my career and academic journey, I've had the opportunity to explore a variety of programming languages and technologies including .NET Xamarin, PHP (Lavarel Framework) and Python.
-Although my current focus are on my areas of current experience, this diverse knowledge base has given me a broad and holistic understanding of software development.

-🎓 I hold a First Class Honours degree in Software Engineering from Staffordshire University.
-My academic background, coupled with my professional experience, has equipped me with a solid foundation in software engineering principles.
+🎓 I earned a First Class Honours degree in Software Engineering from Staffordshire University.
+As a former champion cyclist, I bring discipline and determination to my tech work.

-🏆 As a former national sprint track cyclist with multiple titles under my belt, I'm no stranger to hard work, discipline, and the drive to win.
-I bring this same energy and determination to my work in the tech field.

-🌱 I'm currently on a mission to delve deeper into the rapidly evolving world of AI tooling for developers.
-I'm particularly interested in how these advancements can be harnessed to create ethical software that makes a genuine difference.

-👨‍💻 In my spare time, I contribute to the tech community by providing educational content on software engineering.
-You can find my comprehensive guides on building Spring Boot microservices and full-stack applications on GitHub, and I regularly share insights and tutorials on my blog, scalablehuman.com.
+🌱 I'm exploring AI tooling for developers and its ethical applications.
+In my free time, I share educational content on software engineering on GitHub and my blog, scalablehuman.com.

-🚀 My goal is to never stop learning and to always share my knowledge with others.
-If you're interested in collaborating or just want to say hi, feel free to reach out!
+🚀 I'm always learning and sharing my knowledge.
+Open for collaboration or friendly chats!